-If you're a current or aspiring Senior international athlete, take a look at the links below to get to grips with the current squad requirements, selection policies and further information.
+If you're a current or aspiring Senior international athlete, take a look at the documents below to get to grips with the current squad requirements, selection policies and further information.

-When starting out on the international competition scene, it's a good idea to begin either on home turf (Hartpury, Hickstead or Keysoe) or at a foreign competition just across the channel in northern France, Belgium or Holland, as many of these organisers welcome riders in Small Tour competitions.
+When starting out on the international competition scene, it's a good idea to begin either on home turf (Hartpury or Keysoe) or at a foreign competition just across the channel in northern France, Belgium or Holland, as many of these organisers welcome riders in Small Tour competitions.

-If you’re interested in competing in any international competitions, please take a look at the information document below or contact Senior International Officer Lianne Martin who will be happy to help you.
+If you’re interested in competing in any international competitions, please take a look at the information documents below or contact Senior International Officer Lianne Martin who will be happy to help you.

 FEI Riders licenses, FEI Horse passports & WADA

 If your horse is competing in a CDI, you are required to have an FEI recognition card (FEI passport).
-If your horse has a national passport, we will give it an FEI cover, which costs £220.
+If your horse has a national passport, we will give it an FEI cover.
 FEI recognition is valid for four years.
 Please let the office know at least two months before you are due to go abroad to allow enough time for the paperwork to be processed.
 Download the FEI recognition form here.